tmswfrk/bicycle-water-cooler/content/travel/Italy/Cipressa_Poggio/index.md

 {{< img cipressa_start >}}

 As the sign says, it's a relatively gentle climb, averaging only 5.6% with a maximum gradient of 7%.
-Strava's [full segment](https://www.strava.com/segments/626918), which for some reason is marked as "hazardous", shows it as 3.5 miles / 2.1 miles long.
+Strava's {{< link text="full segment" url="https://www.strava.com/segments/626918" >}}, which for some reason is marked as "hazardous", shows it as 3.5 miles / 2.1 miles long.

 It honestly is a quiet and beautiful climb.
 There's a ton of history on this road, even if it's not quite the final climbing battleground for the Milano-Sanremo race.
 You pass olive trees and a few houses, a road winding its way through the mountains of Liguria in the north, and your view southward of the ever-present blue Mediterranean.